Byars, Oklahoma

 Byars is a town in McClain County, Oklahoma, United States.
-The population was 255 at the 2010 census.
+The population was 184 at the 2020 census, down from 255 in 2010.

 History

 The present community of Byars is one mile southeast of the Camp Arbuckle site in what is now McClain County.
-Before Byars was established, there was a community called Johnsonville, named for a local rancher named Montford Johnson.
-Thomas B. Johnson, Chief Justice of the Chickasaw Nation, lived in Johnsonville, his daughter, Katie, married Nathan H. Byars, another local rancher.
+Before Byars was established, there was a community called "Johnsonville", named for local rancher Montford Johnson.
+Thomas B. Johnson, Chief Justice of the Chickasaw Nation, lived in Johnsonville, and his daughter Katie married Nathan H. Byars, another local rancher.

 In 1903, the Oklahoma Central Railroad (OCR) was very interested in building a community one mile south of Johnsonville, where the OCR was building an east–west line.
 Katie Byars and her husband donated land to be used for this purpose, despite opposition from their neighbors in Johnsonville.
 A post office named Byars was opened on April 9, 1903.
 Byars incorporated in 1906, and the OCR main line reached the town site in July 1908.
 At statehood in 1907, Byars had an official population of 537.

 Geography

+Byars is in the southeast corner of McClain County, along State Highway 59.
+Purcell, the McClain county seat, is 25 mi to the northwest, and Ada is 24 mi to the southeast.